drawtext

 DT_NOPREFIX: "A&bc&&d"

-Enter string: "A&bc&&d"
+input string: "A&bc&&d"

 DT_PREFIXONLY: " _ "

-DT_RIGHT The text is aligned to the right.
+DT_RIGHT Aligns text to the right.

 Examples